gdi3d/beautiful-jekyll/_posts/2020-03-22-quit-virtualenv-and-use-docker.md

     docker ps -a
     ```

-    will list all the container, even the ones that are terminated:
+    this command will list all the container, even the ones that are terminated:

     ```
     CONTAINER ID  IMAGE       COMMAND  CREATED       STATUS                    PORTS  NAMES